 Increasing sales and improving customer retention at the same time is a sure way to accelerate your business.
 A strategist will adjust your marketing sails in this direction.
 In particular, this is a job for a digital marketing strategist with deep knowledge of integrated marketing and metrics.

-In 2022, the best way to strengthen your brand and generate new, valuable leads through digital strategies.
+In 2022, the best way to strengthen your brand and generate new, valuable leads is through digital strategies.
 During this process, a professional digital marketing strategist will know the channels and technology you need.
 They will apply different approaches and models to find the most effective methods for your business (e.g. through A/B testing).

 4. Your business needs data-driven campaigns